 Contradictorily, the officer Md.
-Anwar Hossain downplays the facts of various abuses and the low levels of action taken by the police officers in support of the female victims.
+A downplays the facts of various abuses and the low levels of action taken by the police officers in support of the female victims.
 The Assistant Commissioner of Police told me about the nil dependency of the women victims who come to file a report.
 The officer stated that they take sensitive action depending on the nature of the cases to the victims.
 The police officer also discussed the matter in reference to the cases where the public often don’t trust police officers and their actions.
 While undertaking the interviews I summarised my participants’ experiences, suggesting that the “police are not doing their jobs properly because of which women’s violence is increasing, also people are afraid to come to the police station because they think they might not get justice…" The police officer replied,

 "Yes I agree general people sometimes don’t trust the police and women are also mistreated by police officers in the police station…but the police who are doing this kind of corruption are very few in number, I guess and if we heard of this kind of situation we take immediate action and if any police officer is found responsible for such a kind of crime he or she becomes suspended immediately from their job, you can’t blame a whole organisation for this…”

 The police officer admitted they were under a lot of pressure at work.
-Since the period of their early training, work load is increasing, there are entry fees and tougher competition for the job.
-So the connection of corruption to a police officer happens during the period of their joining the service while certain examinees have the connection to the local MPs and without even having the qualificiation of being a police officer, the examinees literally become officers.
+Since the period of their early training, workload is increasing; there are entry fees and tougher competition for the job.
+So the connection of corruption to a police officer happens during the period of their joining the service while certain examinees have the connection to the local MPs and without even having the qualification of being a police officer, the examinees literally become officers.
 Therefore, as Islam (2010) suggests, briberies exist at different levels of police administration, moreover, recruitment and posting procedures’ are complicated in the police force because junior officers have to pay a large sum of money to the senior officers or local MPs.
 Bribes are lucrative not only among politicians, but also bureaucrats of the home ministry who also take bribes - and they are the final hurdle in Bangladesh in giving approval for police officers’ promotions (International Crisis Group, 2009).

 The current scenario and clarification from an assistant police commissioner is similarly responsible for the post of a government servant – which creates doubt as to the capability of the current government in Bangladesh.
 If the corruption is happening under the eyes of the government, then it is a very dangerous matter that needs to be taken seriously.
 I asked the police officer if he receives pressure to commit corruption from the upper level and what needs to be done to improve the situation in the country.
 He explained his experience of handling such types of situations, for which he thinks society should be changed: the upper political level must be changed for the situation’s improvement.
 Without any stringent action and legislation, it is impossible to remove corruption from the country - from political people, or from police officers or other government employees who serve the public.